Callosobruchus chinensis: Physiology

 C. chinensis is a small insect, growing to be about 5 mm in length as an adult.
 Unlike true weevils, C. chinensis has no snout.
-The adult stage is described as being brown in colour with black and grey patches over the body.
-The abdomen of the female is slightly longer than the elytra and it is white in colour with two oval black spots on it.
+Adults are described as being brown in color, with black and grey patches over the body.
+The abdomen of the female is slightly longer than the elytra, and it is white in colour with two oval black spots on it.
+This species exhibits some sexual dimorphism, with the female being larger and heavier than the male beetle.
 The adults are capable of flight and they can disperse to other fields and bean storage sites easily using this method.
+The larvae are yellowish-white in color, with reduced legs.
+The pupae are dark brown, and pupation occurs inside the legume.
+The eggs occur singly and have a yellow coloring which become opaque when hatched.
+Their eggs become much smaller in areas of high population density to accommodate for competition of resources in the legume, which results in smaller adults and less fit larvae.